marcusalenius/marcusalenius.github.io/markdown/attention.md

     <div class="image-text">We can plot our random embeddings in a 2D space.</div>
 </div>

 Let's consider whether we can do something more meaningful.
 A property we might hope to have is that similar words have similar embeddings and very different words have very different embeddings.
 Why?
-As we’ve seen, very similar inputs to our classifier tend to produce the same or very similar outputs.
+As we've seen, very similar inputs to our classifier tend to produce the same or very similar outputs.
 So we want words that are likely to be followed by the same next word to have similar embeddings, and words that are unlikely to share the same next word to have very different embeddings.

 In our "banana", "pear", and "phone" example, we would like "banana" and "pear" to have similar embeddings — that is be near each other in 2D space — because they are both fruits, and "phone" to have a very different embedding.
 To make sense of this distinction, we can assign the idea of *fruitiness* to one of the axes and the idea of *techiness* to the other axis.